jonam-code/Machine-Learning-Laboratory/README.md

 Compare and Contrast single regression with multiple regression and provide a detailed observation regarding the working of models with proper inference.

+# Lab 4
+Program is related to dimensionality reduction.
+With suitable dataset explore the working of PCA and LDA and identify the differences in the working procedures of both the techniques.
+Provide sufficient inference based on your understanding and observations.